joeytwiddle/d2l-one/README.md

 - d2l-expo: A React Native and React Native Web mobile/webapp for users to book their rescues

-- d2l-website: Static files for the website as https://d2l.sg/
+- d2l-website: Static files for the website at https://d2l.sg/

 It also contains a deployment script, to deploy all three packages to the production AWS server.